obniz/obniz/doc/utils.md

 ```

 ## keepWorkingAtOffline(working)
-By default. obniz will reset after disconnect from cloud.
+By default, obniz resets after disconnection from the cloud.
-It means output value and pwm are all stop at that time.
+It means the output value and pwm will all stop at that point.
-this function with argument true can set "do not reset when offline".
+But the above function with the argument true can nullify that default setting and change it to "do not reset when offline".
-This configuration will consist until obniz power down.
+This configuration remains as long as obniz is on.
 ```Javascript
 // Example
 obniz.keepWorkingAtOffline(true);
 ```

 ## util.createCanvasContext(width, height);
-create a Canvas context.
+This creates a Canvas context.
 It will add a canvas dom to body(in html).

 ```Javascript